Population dynamics of multiple ecDNA types: Results

-Starting from a single cell with one yellow ecDNA copy and one-way switching from yellow to red ($p_y$), we examine the impact of switching on the weighted mean and variance of the copy number.
-When the switching rate increases, we observe a decrease of the contribution of pure yellow cells and an increase of the contribution of pure red cells to the ecDNA-positive population, no matter if under neutral selection (Figure \ref{figuramom1}a-c) or identical positive selection (Figure \ref{figuramom2}a-c).
+Starting from a single cell and one-way switching from yellow to red ($p_y$), we examine the impact of switching on the weighted mean and variance of the copy number.
+When the switching rate increases, we observe a decrease of the contribution of pure yellow cells and an increase of the contribution of pure red cells to the ecDNA-positive population, no matter if under neutral selection (Figure \ref{F:figuramom1}) or identical positive selection (Figure \ref{F:figuramomsel}a-c).
+These considerations do not change if different initial conditions are considered (Figure \ref{F:figuramom1}d-f).
 With increasing switching rates, mix cells can be maintained in the population even without fitness advantages compared to pure cells.
-However, under neutral selection, ecDNA-positive cells will slowly decrease over time due to random segregation and the accumulation of ecDNA-free cells, thus the impact of switching is stronger in this case compared to the identical positive selection scenario.
+However, under neutral selection, ecDNA-positive cells will slowly decrease over time due to random segregation and the accumulation of ecDNA-free cells (Eq. \ref{rho00} and Figure \ref{F:invariant}), thus the impact of switching is stronger in this case compared to the identical positive selection scenario.
 When analysing small switching rates, we can appreciate indeed a difference between the two selection scenarios.
-Under neutral selection, the contribution of pure yellow cells decreases over time for small switching values (Figure \ref{figuramom1}a\&b).
-On the contrary, under positive and identical selection, the ecDNA-positive cells will expand, thus, starting from a pure yellow cell, the contribution of the pure yellow subpopulation still dominates and increases when small $p$ values are considered (Figure \ref{figuramom2}a\&b).
+Under neutral selection, the contribution of pure yellow cells decreases over time for small switching values (Figure \ref{F:figuramom1}a\&b and d\&f).
+On the contrary, under positive and identical selection, the ecDNA-positive cells will expand, thus, starting from a pure yellow cell, the contribution of the pure yellow subpopulation still dominates and increases when small $p$ values are considered (Figure \ref{F:figuramom2}a\&b).